badgetree/docs/pages/Tasks.md

 Must implement:
 - Page title and metadata
-- The designs conforming the constraints defined in HTML, CSS and JavaScript, including responsive variants.
+- The designs conforming to the constraints defined in HTML, CSS and JavaScript, including responsive variants.
 - Internationalization (i18n) & localization (i10n), initially in Spanish and English.
 - Accessibility standards i.e. WAI-ARIA for WCAG 2.1 AA conformance.
 - Web performance best practices.